 Infant Mental Health

-Infant Mental Health is a multi-disciplinary field focused on the social-emotional capacities and the primary relationships in children birth through age five.
-Relationships in the earliest years of a child's life provide the basis for children's development and mental health, which research suggests is important for later functioning in school and in relationships with others.
+Infant Mental Health (IMH) is a multi-disciplinary field focused on the social-emotional capacities and the primary relationships in children birth through age five.
+Relationships in the earliest years of a child's life provide the basis for their development and mental health, which research suggests is important for current well-being, later functioning in school, and in relationships with others.
 A child's earliest caregivers provide an understanding of their culture, race, ethnicity, and social identities, which in turn helps the child to develop a sense of themselves and the world around them.
 In addition, IMH professionals across disciplines recognize the importance of consistent and nurturing relationships with caregivers, which are influenced by the caregiver's own relational history, mental health, and life circumstances.
 A reflective, relational framework guides the IMH perspective.
 That is, IMH professionals consider all important relationships: the caregiver-child; the professional-caregiver; and the professional-supervisor.

 The Infant Mental Health Program at the Merrill-Palmer Skillman Institute includes:

 Our Infant Mental Health faculty are engaged in research that can inform practice and policy aimed to understand and improve the reality of families and caregivers struggling with contextual stressors such as the impact of the COVID-19 pandemic, exposure to poverty, violence, systemic injustice, and social inequities.
 All our faculty mentor undergraduate and graduate students from across campus in their research labs.